Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-If we take a circle and split it into two halves, with one half representing the positive and the other half representing the negative, it adds to zero.
+If we take a circle and split it into two halves, with one half representing the positive and the other half representing the negative, the sum of the two halves equals zero.
 This is the initial fluctuation that begins anything at all called a quantum fluctuation, still summing to zero.

 <br /><br />